-With respect to the first proposal (election of Class II directors), directors are elected by a plurality of the voting power of the shares of our common stock present in person or represented by proxy and entitled to vote, and the director nominees who receive the greatest number of votes at the Annual Meeting (up to the total number of directors to be elected) will be elected.
+With respect to the first proposal (election of Class III directors), directors are elected by a plurality of the voting power of the shares of our common stock present or represented by proxy and entitled to vote, and the director nominees who receive the greatest number of votes at the Annual Meeting (up to the total number of directors to be elected) will be elected.
 As a result, abstentions and "broker non-votes" (see below), if any, will not affect the outcome of the vote on the first proposal.

-With respect to the second and third proposals to vote on an advisory basis on the frequency of the advisory votes on executive compensation and to ratify the appointment of Ernst & Young LLP, and approval of any other matter that may properly come before the Annual Meeting, the affirmative vote of a majority of the voting power of the shares of our common stock present in person or by proxy and entitled to vote, is required to approve these proposals.
+With respect to the second and third proposals to cast an advisory vote on executive compensation and to ratify the appointment of Ernst & Young LLP, and approval of any other matter that may properly come before the Annual Meeting, the affirmative vote of a majority of the voting power of the shares of our common stock present or represented by proxy and entitled to vote, is required to approve these proposals.
 As a result, abstentions will have the same practical effect as a negative vote on these proposals, and "broker non-votes" (see below), if any, will not affect the outcome of the vote on these proposals.